 Do not have as much clarity and features as high end gaming monitors

-I will take you through some of the major products in the market for home theater projectors
+I will take you through the best home theatre projectors in the market currently.

 If you are looking for a decent projector that doesn’t break your bank, you can go for HD142X.
 At a glance, it is an overall performer with low budget with black-lit remote control.